 Wash dust and dirt, road tar, bird and tree droppings, insects and other foreign material from exterior surfaces.
-Use a mild soap in cold or lukewarm water.
+Use a mild soap and cold or lukewarm water.
 Apply automotive type wax at least once a year.

 CAUTION: To avoid marring body surfaces, DO NOT use abrasive cleaning compound or cloth; DO NOT wipe the surface with a dry cloth; DO NOT wash or wax your unit in the hot sun, wait until the surfaces have cooled.
-Wait 30 days after purchase before waxing your new unit.